aeternity/aerepl/README.md

 Note that `:state` is parameterized by value, not by type.
 The value has to have a fully instantiated, non-functional type.
-Changing the state using the `:state` commands clears out all user-defined variables as functions --- if that is not desired, `put` should be used.
+Changing the state using the `:state` commands clears out all user-defined variables and functions --- if that is not desired, `put` should be used to modify the state if possible.

 # Configuration